pe1hvh/configurable_morse_code_interface/README.md

 3. Use your library manager to install the following libraries:
 - Keyboard
 - Mouse
-- Simple Web Serial
+- Simple Web Serial (confirm to install dependencies too, if asked)
-- Arduino Json
+- Arduino_Json
-- FlashStorage SAMD
+- FlashStorage_SAMD